Anaconda84/Anaconda/README.txt

    xulrunner-sdk >= 1.9.1.5 < 1.9.2 (optional, to run SwarmPlayer V2/SwarmTransport)
    7-Zip >= 4.6.5 (optional, to build SwarmPlayer V2/SwarmTransport)
    sockjs-tornado - https://github.com/MrJoes/sockjs-tornado.git
+   python-py2deb - For create deb packets (Linux only)

 Next-Share runs on Windows (XP,Vista), Mac OS X and Linux.
 On Linux, it is easiest to try to install these packages via a package manager such as